 |Jim Wood, Senior Pastor|

-Their three sons are high-energy young men: Ross lives in Arfoud, Morocco as a Peace Corps volunteer; Adam is a junior at Virginia Military Institute; and Zach is pursuing his passion for a career in music in California.
+Their three sons - Ross, Adam and Zach - are high-energy young men: Ross is currently serving in a refugee camp in South Sudan, while Adam and Zach still call Norfolk home.
 The Wood household is rounded out by their wonderful dog, Maxx.

 Jim’s passion for sharing Christ is lived out through his preaching and teaching, pastoral care and his love for outreach.
 Having led dozens of mission teams (in Russia, Guatemala, Nicaragua, Kenya, and Sudan, among others), his commitment to sharing the Good News of Jesus Christ in word and deed is deeply felt and long-term.